microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.13.x:
   * Fix typo in `Capabilities` type.
+  * Adds an optional `hitCondition` attribute to breakpoints and a corresponding `supportsHitConditionalBreakpoints`capability.

 * 1.12.x:
   * Adds a new optional attribute `frameId` to the `completionRequest`.